unplugin/unplugin-vue-components/README.md

 })
 ```

-If you made other UI libraries configured, please feel free to contribute so it can help others using them out-of-box.
+If you successfully configured other UI libraries, please feel free to contribute and help others using them out-of-box.
 Thanks!

 ## Migrate from `vite-plugin-components`